Classical Multidimensional Scaling on Metric Measure Spaces: Generalized cMDS on metric measure spaces

-Naturally, establishing canonical examples of metric measure spaces which belong to $\mwtr$ will be an important topic of the later part of this paper.
-However, there exist metric measure spaces which \emph{do not} induce traceable cMDS operators --- a construction of one such pathological metric measure space will be described in \S\ref{sec:non-trace-class}.
+Naturally, establishing canonical examples of mm-spaces which belong to $\mwtr$ will be an important topic of the later part of this paper.
+However, there exist (non-compact) mm-spaces which \emph{do not} induce traceable cMDS operators --- a construction of one such pathological mm-space will be described in \S\ref{sec:non-trace-class}.

-Before we formally introduce a generalized cMDS formulation for metric measure spaces in $\mwtr$ which produces embeddings into $\ell^2$, it is worth mentioning that there is a \emph{coordinate-free} interpretation of generalized cMDS which we will describe first.
+Before we formally introduce a generalized cMDS formulation for mm-spaces in $\mwtr$ which produces embeddings into $\ell^2$, it is worth mentioning that there is a \emph{coordinate-free} interpretation of generalized cMDS which we will describe first.
 Even though in that scenario we lose precise coordinatizations , this alternative formulation is far more general in the sense that it is well defined even in the case when the cMDS operator is not trace class.
 Moreover, the stability of cMDS with respect to the Gromov-Wasserstein distance holds for this coordinate-free interpretation (Theorem \ref{thm:stability}) without having to assume the traceability of the cMDS operator.

-\subsubsection{Coordinate-free interpretation of generalized cMDS}
+\subsubsection{Coordinate-free interpretation of generalized cMDS.}

 Fix an arbitrary $\mX\in\mw$.
 Let $L^2_{\mathrm{sym}}(\mu_X\otimes\mu_X)$ denote the subset of symmetric kernels in $L^2(\mu_X\otimes\mu_X)$ (cf. Definition \ref{def:symker}).
 Observe that $K_\mX\in L^2_{\mathrm{sym}}(\mu_X\otimes\mu_X)$.
 Also, let $L^2_{\succeq 0,\mathrm{sym}}(\mu_X\otimes\mu_X)$ denote the set of symmetric kernels whose associated integral operator is positive semi-definite.
 Note that $L^2_{\succeq 0,\mathrm{sym}}(\mu_X\otimes\mu_X)$ is a convex subset of $L^2_{\mathrm{sym}}(\mu_X\otimes\mu_X)$.